marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

   ``malloc_type``, like the standard C function ``malloc``, returns an object whose size is given by argument 1 to the function.

-.. option:: copy
+.. gcc-attr:: copy

   .. index:: copy type attribute

-  The :option:`copy` attribute applies the set of attributes with which the type of the :samp:`{expression}` has been declared to the declaration of the type to which the attribute is applied.
+  The :gcc-attr:`copy` attribute applies the set of attributes with which the type of the :samp:`{expression}` has been declared to the declaration of the type to which the attribute is applied.
 The attribute is designed for libraries that define aliases that are expected to specify the same set of attributes as the aliased symbols.
-  The :option:`copy` attribute can be used with types, variables, or functions.
+  The :gcc-attr:`copy` attribute can be used with types, variables, or functions.
 However, the kind of symbol to which the attribute is applied (either varible or function) must match the kind of symbol to which the argument refers.
-  The :option:`copy` attribute copies only syntactic and semantic attributes but not attributes that affect a symbol's linkage or visibility such as ``alias``, :option:`visibility`, or :option:`weak`.
-The :option:`deprecated` attribute is also not copied.
+  The :gcc-attr:`copy` attribute copies only syntactic and semantic attributes but not attributes that affect a symbol's linkage or visibility such as ``alias``, :gcc-attr:`visibility`, or :gcc-attr:`weak`.
+The :gcc-attr:`deprecated` attribute is also not copied.
 See :ref:`common-function-attributes`.
   See :ref:`common-variable-attributes`.

-  For example, suppose ``struct A`` below is defined in some third party library header to have the alignment requirement ``N`` and to force a warning whenever a variable of the type is not so aligned due to attribute :option:`packed`.
-Specifying the :option:`copy` attribute on the definition on the unrelated ``struct B`` has the effect of copying all relevant attributes from the type referenced by the pointer expression to ``struct B``.
+  For example, suppose ``struct A`` below is defined in some third party library header to have the alignment requirement ``N`` and to force a warning whenever a variable of the type is not so aligned due to attribute :gcc-attr:`packed`.
+Specifying the :gcc-attr:`copy` attribute on the definition on the unrelated ``struct B`` has the effect of copying all relevant attributes from the type referenced by the pointer expression to ``struct B``.